dsdanielpark/dsdanielpark/README.md

 ### *Currently in progress...*
 Large language models are expected to expand into various fields and modalities.
 However, limited resources pose challenges for individual researchers to undertake projects.
 I am currently working on a project using the Foundation LLM model to create task-specific models.
-Additionally, I have a strong interest in studying LLM.
-I welcome collaborations and resource support from interested individuals.
+Additionally, I eagerly await connections from individuals interested in collaborative research or offering resource support.

 <div align=right>